How to train your dog not to destroy toys

 • Safety First: Avoid items with small parts that can be swallowed.
 Always inspect toys regularly for wear and tear.
 I learned the hard way when my dog swallowed a squeaker from a broken toy.

-See also How to train old dog to walk on leash
+See also How to train your dog to behave in the house

 Pay attention to what draws your canine’s interest.
 Some may prefer tugging and fetching, while others enjoy chewing.
 Observing their preferences will guide you in making the best choices for their playtime enjoyment.